Eat, Shop, Repeat! Wu Fen Pu 五分埔 and Raohe Night Market 饒河街觀光夜市 Guide

 They have a lot of toppings for you to choose to top your potato.
 You can choose everything too.

-Well I must say it looks decent, but the taste was another story.
+Well, I must say it looks decent, but the taste was another story.
 I’ll probably say the cheese doesn’t really taste like cheese.
 In fact, it has a hint of sourness in it.
 The only good part about it is the baked potato!
-It’s soft yet not too soggy, and it taste sweet by itself too.
+It’s soft yet not too soggy, and it tastes sweet by itself too.
 Perhaps too much of a topping isn’t really a good idea.

 I love street food!
 Practically ALL the food here in Taiwan. *Smiles widely*